History and Formation:

 The Disappearing Frogs Project (DFP) was created In 2013 by Charlotte NC-based artist Terry Thirion.
 The concept is to bring synergy between artists and scientists to the public, communicating the unprecedented global amphibian decline and potential effects of species extinction.
 Awareness in the community is being raised; hearts of the public are being touched; and the Disappearing Frogs Project is inspiring people to get involved and to take personal action.

 In February 2014, The “Disappearing Frogs Project” came to life with a thirty-day multimedia art installation at the Charlotte Art League in Charlotte, NC.
-More than two hundred artists responded in support of Terry’s call, contributing 190 original paintings, sculptures and photos.
+More than a hundred artists responded in support of Terry’s call, contributing over 200 original paintings, sculptures and photos.
 The month-long event included a 25’ wall of unique frog art, another 100+ pieces of children’s art, scientific discussions led by environmental experts from around the country, and an original puppet show starring a cast of frogs artfully raising environmental issues.
 It was an instant success!

 Going Global, Leadership, Plans for 2016, and How to Get Involved: